 Paying for College and Homes vs. Retirement

 Once upon a time, Americans built their own homes -- all it took was an ax, a saw, hard labor, and help from family and friends.
 Later, people started paying others to build houses, but that took a lot of money -- which most people didn’t have.
 To boost home sales, the government introduced mortgage loans, enabling people to buy houses with little or no cash of their own.
-Today, 64% of new home buyers buy houses with borrowed money, according to the Federal Reserve.
+Today, the large majority of new home buyers buy houses with borrowed money, according to the Federal Reserve.

 Thus, homeownership has become a pay-as-you-go system: You pay for the house while you live in it.
 If you move out, you stop paying for it (by selling it and paying off the loan balance).